KartMakerBrosU/UnityWAVLoopEditor/README.md

 manually.

 # WAV Loop Editor for Unity (Updated)
-This fork fixes an issue with the old version that used a mehtod called `GetClipSamplePosition` from Unity's UnityEditor.AudioUtils assmebly.
+This fork fixes an issue with the old version that used a method called `GetClipSamplePosition` from Unity's UnityEditor.AudioUtils assmebly.
 They renamed it to `GetPreviewClipSamplePosition` which this fork applies.